rtavares/django_crud_blog_rest/README.md

 -- ./manage.py createsuperuser
 - Run the project
 -- ./manage.py runserver
-- Login to /admin
+- Go to /frontend/gui folder
-- Display home page
+- Rum 'npm start'

 TODO's:
 - Once this is just a proof of concept, several things were left out: